dvsu/git-cheat-sheet/README.md

 **_Example_**

 Let say we want to add a submodule and name the path, `dashboard`, from our Github account, `mysuperaccount`, to current repository, `car`.
+If it is successful, Git will create a new file, `.gitmodule`, in current repository.
+If `.gitmodule` has already existed, Git will instead append the details of submodule.

 ```none
 git submodule add git@github.com:mysuperaccount/dashboard.git dashboard